uohack/web-basics/README.md

 Yes, sorry, it's getting late and I still have to get through JavaScript.

-Ok, so your browser will apply the style that is closest to the HTML tag.
+Ok, to oversimplify things, let's say that your browser will apply the style that is closest to the HTML tag.
 That's the cascading part.
 Say in your styles.css file you set `h1{ font-size: 24px; }` and in the head of your HTML document you set `h1{ font-size: 18px; }` and in the tag you set `style="font-size:12px;"`.
 What size do you think your h1 will be?

 If you answered 12px you would be correct.
 That's because your styles will cascade and the closest one to the HTML tag will be deemed the most important.
 This opens up the door for some super hacky in-line CSS which is bad.